Bilalk0804/Sudoku-Solver/README.md

 # Sudoku-Solver
-The is an algorithm for solving Sudoku Puzzles.
+Hello Everyone!
+In the repo you can find an algorithm to solve Sudoku puzzles.
+The algorithm is written in C programming language.